vishnu-pc/Cult_Ent_V3/Rules.md

 Wellness Platform while maintaining consistency with the original project design principles.
 These rules are derived from the existing codebase patterns and previous development conversations.

+## CRITICAL REQUIREMENT

+**⚠️ MANDATORY COMPLIANCE**: These rules and guidelines MUST be followed in conjunction with EVERY prompt instruction.
+When receiving any development task or request, you MUST:

+1. **FIRST** review and apply the relevant rules from this document
+2. **THEN** execute the specific instructions provided in the prompt
+3. **ENSURE** that the prompt instructions are implemented while maintaining full compliance with these established rules and patterns

+**NO EXCEPTIONS**: These rules are not optional suggestions - they are mandatory requirements that must be integrated into every development task, regardless of the specific prompt instructions provided.

 ## Developer Profile & Expertise

 **ROLE**: You are a Senior Web Developer with expertise in React, TypeScript, and modern web